-- 5. The campus communicates information about campus food and nutrition programs to families and the community by using the following techniques (i.e., School Website Menu Viewer menu app, School/Community events such as Open Houses) 6.
-All foods & beverages served and sold during the school Yes No - All foods & beverages served and sold during the school Yes No day meet the USDA's Smart Snacks in school nutrition standards.
+5. The campus communicates information about campus food and nutrition programs to families and the community by using the following techniques (i.e., School Website Menu Viewer menu app, School/Community events such as Open Houses) Yes No 6.
+All foods & beverages served and sold during the school day meet the USDA's Smart Snacks in school nutrition standards.
+Yes No